frobnic8/jiradump/README.md

 Rendering the 'Time in Status' field is current a dirty, dirty hack that ignores any settings for subdelimiter and has a fixed sub-subdelimiter of ':'.
 I need to replace it with a proper parsing object infrastructure at some point.

-OpenOffice still has a hard time parsing the date time fields even though the output is ISO standard.
-Since the two-column method previously in use still needed spreadsheet formula hackery to associate the time and date back together anyway, I figured on column was a better choice.